MoeMayouf/WeatherTest/README.md

 # Architecture:

-_I chose MVP for this project.
+I chose MVP for this project.
 In addition to the defining characteristics of this pattern, my familiarity with it helped me to prototype in a fast and efficient manner as the task was timed to about four hours.
 This also allowed me to write modular, concise and testable code with a great degree of separation of Concerns.
 As the project&#39;s scope grows, Clean architecture can be slowly introduced, with MVP governing the presentation layer to enable further separation of concerns and prevent code-reuse._

 # Dependency Injection:

-_I used Dagger to provide Dependency Injection.
+I used Dagger to provide Dependency Injection.
 It further aided with the vision of a clean, testable project.
 Elements that would need a wider availability are properly scoped as singletons and are injected at app level.
 Modules are logically grouped based on the functional traits of the contained dependencies.
-AppComponent is exposed from the Application class for the activity to initialise and use Dagger._
+AppComponent is exposed from the Application class for the activity to initialise and use Dagger.

-# Network_:_
+# Network:

-_I used Retrofit for the network layer.
+I used Retrofit for the network layer.
 Serialisation and Deserialisation is done with Gson and RxJava converter is used enable integration with Rx framework.
 A logger is implemented for debugging purposes with log level set to Basic._

 # Database: